sulimanbadour1/local-stream-app/README.md

 ### Accessing the App

-- Open your web browser and visit `http://localhost:5173`.
+- Open your web browser and visit `http://localhost:5173` or the configured IP address.
-- Enjoy streaming your local movies!
+- If you're a new user, sign up.
+Otherwise, log in and enjoy streaming your local movies!

 ## Usage